 As an SEO I spend a minimum of 10hrs a week reading and interacting with the SEO community.
 I don’t mind as I love it, SEO is my hobby as well as my job.
 It’s a lifestyle choice lol

 4 important tips

-- You need Speed You want your website to be fast & lean.
+- You need Speed.
+You want your website to be fast & lean.
 Buy the fastest, best-quality hosting you can afford.
-Always optimise your images and remove things causing your site to slow down.
+Continually optimise your images and remove things causing your site to slow down.
 Web Page Test is great for checking your website performance.

-- The answer to every SEO question is ‘It Depends’ What works with 1 site may not work with another.
+- The answer to every SEO question is ‘It Depends.’
+What works with one site may not work with another.